How Long Do You Boil Corn on the Cob?

 - Sprinkle salt and pepper on the corn to taste.

 There you have it—three to five minutes is the most popular time for how long to boil corn and the simplest method.
 But Nicole Doster, editor of Taste of Home, admits that sometimes you can tweak these guidelines a little bit.
 “Very fresh corn or super-sweet varieties may require a shorter cooking time while older corn may require a longer one,” she explains.
-Check out Taste of Home’s full guide for how to boil corn.

 Another method to try

 Different people will have different preferences when it comes to the consistency and crunch they want for corn on the cob.
 While “three to five minutes” is the most common, tried-and-true duration for how long to boil corn, other people may prefer a different method altogether.
 James Schend, food editor at Taste of Home, offers a method that technically doesn’t involve boiling the corn at all, but that is his preferred way to prepare corn.
 Proceed with the first three steps, but then, as soon as you add the corn and cover the pot, turn off the heat.
 Just let the corn sit in the hot, not boiling, water for ten minutes.
 This method will give the corn a crisp-tender consistency.
 “I like the kernels cooked but still with a bit of a crunch,” Schend told RD.com.
 “I don’t like mushy, soft corn kernels.”
 If that’s your preference too, give this other method a try.
+If you prefer a different kind of crunch when eating corn, try this homemade microwave popcorn recipe.

 What about frozen corn?